jD2R/advent-of-code/README.md

 # Advent of Code
-Horribly inefficient solutions to Advent of Code puzzles in Node.
+First solutions to the (Advent of Code)[https://adventofcode.com] puzzles, created by (Eric Wastl)[https://was.tl/].
+Written in Node.js.